Ba7er/mumz-weather-app/README.md

 3. **Run PostgreSQL Database**
    In terminal `cd` into root directory Use the following command to start a PostgreSQL container:

+   Note: this setup uses `postgres` and a username and a password.
+Pleae make sure that these credentials dont conflict with what you have in Postgres DB client (studio)

    ```bash
    docker-compose up --build
    ```